3 Way Switch Video

 Turn off the power or circuit breaker feeding the wiring you are working on.
 Avoid electrocution.

-Three way switches allow you to control a light or lights from two different locations.
-The 3 way switch has three screws plus the ground screw.
+Three-way switches allow you to control a light or lights from two different locations.
+The 3-way switch has three screws plus the ground screw.
 That is one more than the standard light switch.
-The black screw is the important one.
-If the wired are connected to the wrong screw, the 3 way circuit will not work.
+The black screw is an important one.
+If the wired are connected to the wrong screw, the 3-way circuit will not work.

 In this example, the power comes into the first 3-way switch through a yellow wire.
-From that switch, there is a white wire, that is a little thicker than the other wires, that goes to the other switch.
+From that switch, there is an older white wire that happens to be 12-gauge wire, that is a little thicker than the other wires, that goes to the other switch.
 From the second switch, there is a yellow wire that goes to the light fixture.
 That is the basic wiring for this circuit.